zchee/golang-wiki/Gomote.md

 ...
 ```

+After opening a browser with the provided link the user must authenticate with the google account and paste the verification code into the browser.
+After a short wait the client will be authenticated.

 ### gomote ssh

 The `gomote ssh` command uses a SSH keys created specifically for gomote.
 On the first use of the `gomote ssh` a set of keys will be created and stored in the local user configuration directory.
 You may be asked to add set a password for the keys (a password is not required).
 The SSH functionality operates with OpenSSH certificate authentication and does not require any additional configuration.